arbreshazeqiri/Spectrum/README.md

-# Spectrum Dashboard for the Ground Control Crew
+# Spectrum Sensor Data Dashboard for the Ground Control Crew

 ## Overview